Kufo2018/New1/README.md

-# Inventory store demo that runs in Python console.
+# Console based Inventory store demo.

 # How it works:
-An inventory database containing a five items was created.
+An inventory database containing five items.

-User can view items available in inventory, order based on the stock available in inventory and add them to a list for purchase.
+User can view items, check availability for purchase and and order based on the stock available in inventory

-Price of quantity ordered is calculated for the user.
+Price of quantity ordered is then calculated.

-# Notes:
-PyCharm used for development.

-kufco.py contains the source code.

-python_class is the database written in MySQL.